KIttojo/py_bot/README.md

 # py_bot
-Simple bot for VK, which using vk_api
+Simple bot for VK, which is using vk_api

+Don't forget to paste your token insted of *** on 6th line.